MathiasMantai/SQL2Interface/README.md

 ## Example

-In the directory <b>sql</b> we have a file called users.sql with the following create statement:
+In the input directory (specified in the config file) we have a file called users.sql with the following create statement:
 ```sql
 CREATE TABLE users (
     id INT PRIMARY KEY AUTOINCREMENT,